NuSTAR observations of the young, energetic radio pulsar PSR B1509-58: Discussion

 \subsection{Pulsed Fraction}

-We have measured the pulsed fraction of PSR B1509$-$58 with {\em NuSTAR} in 3--79 keV and with {\em Chandra} HRC in 0.5--10 keV.
-With these results, we can derive the contributions from the PWN and the PWN-free pulsar DC components towards the total photon number, and estimate the photon index of the pulsar's DC component for the first time.
+\cite{0004-637X-764-1-51}'s model clearly predicted X-ray off-pulse emission from the pulsar, and those authors suggested that it was probably produced by electrons accelerated transverse to the field line.
+We have measured the pulsed fraction of PSR B1509$-$58 with {\em NuSTAR} in the 3--79 keV band and with {\em Chandra} HRC in the 0.5--10 keV band.
+The observed off-pulse emission originated from both the pulsar and the PWN.
+With our pulsed fraction measurements, we can determine the contributions from the PWN and the PWN-free pulsar off-pulse components to the total emission, and estimate the photon index of the pulsar's off-pulse component for the first time.

 Based on the results shown in Figure \ref{fig:PF}, we had that at 3-4 keV, the PWN-free pulsed fraction measured with {\em Chandra} is:

 while the PWN-included result from {\em NuSTAR} is: